LordMotas/spirit-island-template/_docs/board.md

 ## Custom HTML Tag

-The board template use a lot of custom HTML tags, here is a quick summary:
+The board template uses some custom HTML tags, here is a quick summary:

-General Images: Every image in a board can be called by simply using its name as a separate tag.
+General Images: Every image in a board can be called by simply using its name enclosed within "{}".
 Here is a list of what is available:
 - Elements (fire, water, earth, air, plant, animal, sun, moon)
 - Invaders (explorer, town, city)
 - Island symbols (blight, dahan, fear, disease, wilds, beast, strife, badlands)